-Everyone looks for fulfillment in life, but when you retire, it’s sometimes hard to find fulfillment.
+Everyone looks for fulfillment in life, but when you retire, it’s sometimes hard to find fulfillment (again).
 Your life changes drastically and you can feel lost.
 And there maybe comes a time where you ask yourself: How do I get fulfillment from retirement?

-To help you out, I’ve done some research and in this article.
-And I share 16 tips and explain more in-depth information on how you can get fulfillment in retirement.
-So, continue reading.
+In this article, I share 16 tips and explain in-depth information on how you can get fulfillment in retirement.

 Getting fulfillment is not a state of mind you once achieve, and you’ll set for the rest of your life.
 It’s not a destination; it’s an ongoing life journey of self-discovery, growth, and contentment with your position in life.
 And because your life is continuously changing and it especially changes a lot going into retirement.
 Therefore getting fulfillment in retirement is consistently achieving goals that align with your dreams and desires.
 And to do that, you need to know yourself and your dreams.

 So to look for fulfillment is turning inside and not chasing after external sources a lot of people do.
 You can do many things in life, keep yourself busy and productive and not feeling fulfilled.
 So it’s important to know that getting fulfillment comes from within you and not from an external source like status, money or being able to afford the biggest car or house.
 It’s not what you do in life but the reason why you do things.